4d/docs/website/translated_docs/es/code-editor/write-class-method.md

 * **Remove All**: Removes all bookmarks from the foreground window.
 * **Goto Next** / **Goto Previous**: Enables browsing among bookmarks in the window.
 Selecting one of these commands places the cursor on the first character of the line associated with the bookmark concerned.
 You can also use the keyboard shortcuts **F3** (go to next) or **Shift+F3** (go to previous).

 **Note:** You can use bookmarks as markers for lines that contain an item found by a search.
-In this case, 4D automatically adds the bookmarks.
+En este caso, 4D añade automáticamente los marcadores.
 For more information, refer to [Find and replace in methods](./find-and-replace-in-methods).

 ## Despliegue de navegación